mikeroll/vagrant-aws-dns/README.md

 * `%w(HOSTED_ZONE_ID subdomain.domain.com CNAME domain2.com)` - This will set a record of type `subdomain.domain1.com.
 CNAME domain2.com.`.

 The ip may be omitted in which case the correct ip (private/public) will be chosen based on the type of the HOSTED_ZONE_ID.
+If the record type is CNAME and the value is not provided, the private/public AWS DNS name will be used instead.

 ## FAQ